-1. As Achish asks David what he has been up to David lies to him and tells him that he has been invading the land of Israel.
-Thus, Achish thinks he has a friend since David has now burned his bridges you might say with his people.
-But David has not done that and this sin of lying and murder will raise its ugly head again with David's encounter with Bathsheba and the killing of her husband Uriah to cover his own sin!
-If the root of sin is not dealt with it will come back and even stronger!
+As Achish asks David what he has been up to David lies to him and tells him that he has been invading the land of Israel.

+Thus, Achish thinks he has a friend since David has now burned his bridges, you might say with his people.

+But David has not done that and this sin of lying, and murder, will raise its ugly head again with David's encounter with Bathsheba and the killing of her husband Uriah to cover his own sin!

+If the root of sin is not dealt with it will come back and be even stronger!

 So David is not in a good situation and because of his lies, it is going to get him in trouble down the road.

+As we move into I Samuel chapter 28, the focus now is on King Saul, and it is not going to be good as he is moving farther and farther away from God.

+But, before we get to Saul, we have just a few verses about David, and this will be related to Saul.